reinator/tutorial_metabarcoding/polishing.md

 Ok, so now that you have the \*sizes file sorted, I would like you to calculate how much of the base pairs of this assembly are in the expected karyotype of the species.
 How to do that?

-- search only to see if you find any research that has described the karyotype of *H. fuciforms*.
+- search online to see if you find any research that has described the karyotype of *H. fuciforms*.
 If you find it, what is the expected karyotype?

 Now, sum up the bases in the first largestes scaffolds that correspod to the karyotype:
 5-) How many assembled bases are inside the expected karyotype?